palas21/university_assigments/README.md

-# university_assigments
+# University Assigments

-This repository is created for sharing my solutions.
+<h3>This repository contains my solutions to the assignments.</h3>